ably77/dcos-se/services_day2opswebinar/README.md

 ### Containerized App - Message Listener

 Use Case: As more smart IoT devices are added to system, an operator would have to scale up the message listener service to meet the load demand

+Challenges: As more services are added to the platform, each with unique demands, an Operations team needs to have the ability to scale workloads in an easy manner.

+Solution: Through both Marathon and Kubernetes, DC/OS provides commandline as well as GUI tools to scale your applications as well as do any other day 2 operational tasks to complete the Service Lifecycle Management of your application

 First show the running services on K8s:
 ```